Hery34/FindCitiesByPC/README.md

 The following files are included in this project:

 -   index.html - The main HTML file for the application.
--   requete.php - The PHP file that queries the database for cities.
+-   request.php - The PHP file that queries the database for cities.
 -   README.md - This file, which provides information about the application.

 # #To run the application